Wasserstein complexity penalization priors: a new class of penalizing complexity priors: Applications of WCP priors

 \citet{sorbye2017penalised} proposed a PC prior for the parameter $\phi$.
-They considered a base model for $\phi$ with two cases; either $\phi_0 = 0$, which corresponds to a base model which is discrete-time white noise, or $\phi_0 = 1$, which corresponds to a base model which is constant in time.
-Here, we focuse on the case $\phi_0=1$ as a base model as a constant process is truly ``simpler'' than the AR(1) process.
-In this case, the KLD-based distance between the base model and a flexible model with $\phi < 1$ is infinite \citep[][Section 3.2]{sorbye2017penalised}, making it necessary to use some heuristic approximation such as the one in Example~\ref{kld_example}.
-We will now show that this is not the case for the WCP$_2$ priors.
+They considered a base model for $\phi$ with two cases; either the probability distribution corresponding to $\phi_0 = 0$, which is discrete-time white noise, or the probability distribution corresponding to $\phi_0 = 1$, which is constant in time.
+In both cases we have $\Theta_b = \{\phi_0\}$.
+Here, we focus on the case \(\phi_0 = 1\) as the base model, since a constant process is inherently ``simpler'' than an AR(1) process and a white noise.
+In this scenario, the KLD between the base model and a flexible model with \(\phi < 1\) is infinite \citep[][Section~3.2]{sorbye2017penalised}, necessitating the usage of Principle 5 in place of Principle~2.
+We will now demonstrate that this is not the case for the WCP$_2$ priors.